 There are only so many words for genitals and sexual acts.
 That could have you fall into the traps of cliches.
 Be self critical and force yourself to be more creative in your descriptions.
 Don’t just say ‘she tasted salty‘ if you are writing about oral sex.
 The taste of a vulva depends on so many things (did she just shower, or did she just run a marathon?).
 Your story will only stand out if it isn’t too common.
 Your story must appeal as much between the ears as between the legs.

 The opening line of a story determines whether the reader reads on, or clicks away.
 It must make your story worthwhile.
 Try to avoid starting your story with ‘I’.
 Sometimes it helps to just delete the entire first paragraph and start with the second one.
 See tip 10, above.

 Have your story set in a specific location, like the castle in Roissy, or the trainstation of Tilburg.
 Take your reader to a different world.
 Challenge yourself and write about situations that are not necessary auto biographic.
 But be absolutely sure you know what you are talking about.
 Chances are your reader has actually been in that location, of does have a good knowledge of that fetish.
 Google!

 Writing is a craft that you can only master by doing.
 Just start.
 Don’t be afraid you’re not good enough.
 Try writing that sentence in a different order.
 Scrap, edit, add, mold.
 Start a blog where you can (anonymously) post your stories.
 There are different websites and fora with tips for erotic writers.

 1. Be challenged

 There are a number of internet meme’s for erotic writers.
 Those will give you a theme or an assignment on which you have to base your story. at some of these you will get feedback from other writers.
-Here, on NBRplaza, we have our NBRplaza Erotica Fest.
-By taking part to such challenges, you will be forced to go outside of your comfort zone and you will be able to develop your writing skills.
+Here, on NBRplaza, we have our Dutch NBRplaza Erotica Fest.
+By taking part in such challenges, you will be forced to go outside of your comfort zone and you will be able to develop your writing skills.